apache/superset/UPDATING.md

 ### Other

+## 3.0.3

+- [26034](https://github.com/apache/superset/issues/26034): Fixes a problem where numeric x-axes were being treated as categorical values.
+As a consequence of that, the way labels are displayed might change given that ECharts has a different treatment for numerical and categorical values.
+To revert to the old behavior, users need to manually convert numerical columns to text so that they are treated as categories.
+Check https://github.com/apache/superset/issues/26159 for more details.

 ## 3.0.0

 - [25053](https://github.com/apache/superset/pull/25053): Extends the `ab_user.email` column from 64 to 320 characters which has an associated unique key constraint.
 This will be problematic for MySQL metadata databases which use the InnoDB storage engine with the `innodb_large_prefix` parameter disabled as the key prefix limit is 767 bytes.
 Enabling said parameter and ensuring that the table uses either the `DYNAMIC` or `COMPRESSED` row format should remedy the problem.
 See [here](https://dev.mysql.com/doc/refman/5.7/en/innodb-limits.html) for more details.